dhairyavayada/startuppilot/README.md

 This repository contains the open-sourced Appsmith applications built for the StartupPilot project.

 ## Contents
-- Founder / MIS dashboard
+- Founder / MIS dashboard (StartupPilot Startup)
-- Investor dashboard
+- Investor dashboard (StartupPilot Investor)

 These applications were built using Appsmith and are shared for learning and reuse.